 Those who are interested to try, the following are guidelines for selecting such books.
 The book, in essence, must be able to:

 - Bridge abstract knowledge to concrete knowledge.

 - Apply new knowledge to real-world situations.

 There are many picture books and storybooks out there to choose from.
 But not all of them are suitable to suit the purpose of enhancing a mathematics lesson.
 When deciding to get one, remember that story comes first.
 Then mathematics.
-The story is what will excite them most in the first place.
+The story is what will excite kids in the first place.
 Here are some of them:

 1) Children books that teach counting and adding

 - Ways To Get To 11 by Eve Merriam

 - From One to One Hundred by Teri Sloat